nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ## How to use the user guide

+The first step to using rainyDay effectively is to learn how to use the user guide.
 This section assumes that you are a new user of rainyDay and are interested in learning more about the basic features provided by rainyDay.

 Please note the following about the format of commands given under each [feature](#features).